ironbar/arc25/docs/modeling/Iteration_04_first_steps_with_code.md

 ## TODO

-- [ ] Create a first training script, using arc24 as a start point
+- [x] Create a first training script, using arc24 as a start point
+  - [ ] Check the tokenizer does not merge numbers
-- [ ] Fine-tune a first model to learn to draw
+- [x] Fine-tune a first model to learn to draw
 - [ ] Evaluate how good the model is on new tasks
 - [ ] Is this approach promising?
 - [ ] Qwen3 has been released, but there aren't benchmarks about the smaller models.